 Care and Feeding of Machine Learning – by Species

 For one thing, the user data Leroy Merlin collects is usually limited.
 For example, most of the website visitors don’t log in as they do on sites like Amazon.
 This is pretty typical.
-In fact, most retailers don’t have the data that a Leroy Merlin would have in terms of volume and variety of data.
+In fact, most retailers don’t have the data that Amazon has in terms of volume and variety of data.

 “70%-95% of users visit an Ecommerce website less than 2 times in a year” – Ciro Greco

-Yet they are able to still provide a highly personal – and indeed a more intimate experience with its customers.
+Yet they are able to still provide a highly personal – and indeed a more intimate experience with their customers.

 Turns out the care and feeding of our Amazon species is very different from, say, the Leroy Merlins.
 While one is using AI to learn from the millions of data points amassed daily, the other has a slightly different diet – and still offers best-in-class customer experiences.